University of Wisconsin–Madison Maximum Levels of Graduate Assistantship Appointments Policy

 Academic Year Appointments (includes annual basis PA appointments held during the academic year):

 - Appointments are permitted up to 75% for domestic students and 50% for international students.
-A full graduate load (whether or not prelims and residence have been completed) may be carried with any PA or TA appointment.
+A full graduate load (whether or not prelims and residence have been completed) may be carried with any PA, Lecturer (LSA), or TA appointment.

 Semester Break and Spring Vacation:

-- Project Assistants and Teaching Assistants may be employed 100% during semester break and spring vacation.
-The Request for Exception to Maximum Levels of Graduate Assistant Appointments request form does not need to be completed for Project Assistants or Teaching Assistant appointed 100% time during breaks.
+- Project Assistants, Lecturers (LSA), and Teaching Assistants may be employed 100% during semester break and spring vacation.
+The Request for Exception to Maximum Levels of Graduate Assistant Appointments request form does not need to be completed for Project Assistants, Lecturers (LSA) or Teaching Assistants appointed 100% time during breaks.

-- Appointment Dates and Levels: Project Assistants and Teaching Assistants may be employed up to and including 100% time during the summer.
+- Appointment Dates and Levels: Project Assistants, Lecturers (LSA), and Teaching Assistants may be employed up to and including 100% time during the summer.
 The Request for Exception to Maximum Levels of Graduate Assistant Appointments form does not need to be completed for these appointments.

 - For individuals on academic appointments during the spring or fall semesters, appointments for more than two-ninths of the full-time academic year rate will be allowed only under the same procedure established for faculty summer appointments exceeding two-ninths time.